gomez9656/gomez9656/README.md

 Embedded C, RTOS, ARM, debugging, hardware software level development, timers and interrupts are among the skills I have learned trough certifications and hobby projects as a Brick Breaker game.

-In college I was a member of a I+D research group. where I feel proud of developing a Python software to do automatic drilling in boards, using a 3D printer.
+In college I was a member of a A+D research group. where I feel proud of developing a Python software to do automatic drilling in boards, using a 3D printer.
 This software helped me to design and prototype 2 other projects:

 - PCB Arduino shield for students to practice continuous control subjects
 - IoT prototype to control several 3D printers at the workshop, while the students are at home.
 Saving time and identifying errors early